7th Mechanized Corps: Third Formation

-Soviet truck of the 7th Mechanized Corps in front of the Parliament building in Czechoslovakia, May 1945.

 From 29 October, the corps fought in the Budapest Offensive.
 The corps attacked Székesfehérvár on 22 December alongside the 20th and 31st Guards Rifle Corps.
 At the time the corps had a strength of 107 tanks and assault guns.
 On 23 December it helped capture Székesfehérvár.
 In January, the corps received T-34/85 tanks from the 1st Guards Mechanized Corps.
 The German relief attempt at Budapest in late January, Operation Konrad III, surprised the corps.
 Its counterattack was defeated by tanks of the 5th SS Panzer Division Wiking.
 On 13 February the corps was thanked by Stavka for its actions in the offensive.
 In March and April the corps was part of the Reserve of the Supreme High Command.
 In late April the corps returned to the front during the Bratislava–Brno Offensive with the 1st Guards Cavalry-Mechanized Group.
 On 26 April it helped capture Brno and received thanks from Stavka for its actions.
 In the last weeks of the war in Europe, the corps fought in the Prague Offensive.
 On 28 May the corps was awarded the Order of Lenin for its actions in the capture of Brno.